Shanehortonm/Legendary-Sports/README.md

 The requirements that I ment where:

-                   1. Use of Chart.js
+     1. Use of Chart.js.
-                   2. Use of arrays to display data (being pulled from api)
+     2. Use of arrays to display data (being pulled from api).
-                   3. Use of a api (sportdata.io)
+     3. Use of a api (sportdata.io).